This information booklet explains all that you will need to know about the qualification process to become an ADI (Approved Driving Instructor).

 You are only allowed 3 attempts at this part of the exam.
 If you fail all three attempts you must wait two years from the date of passing Part 1, until you start to re-qualify from the beginning.
 Once Part 2 has been passed you can immediately start the last part of your qualification “the practical test of your ability to instruct” (Part 3).

-THE TEST OF YOUR ABILITY TO INSTRUCT (Part 3)
+THE TEST OF YOUR ABILITY TO coach and teach -Standards check test (Part 3)

 If you have passed the driving ability test you can apply for a “trainee licence”.
 If granted, this will allow you to instruct for payment although you are not registered as an Approved Driving Instructor.
 Many people pass the Part 3 exam without needing a trainee licence; however the experience gained from the licence is often invaluable in gaining the necessary experience to pass the exam, and is the most popular choice.